Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Comparison of approaches

 \section{Comparison of approaches}

 In this section we shall evaluate our algorithm and compare existing approaches for estimating the score vector.
 Most importantly, we will investigate how the performance of our method depends on the choice of shrinkage parameter, $\lambda$.
-In order to compare estimates of the score with the truth, we consider a first order autoregressive plus noise state space model, where it is possible to analytically calculate the score vector and observed information matrix using a Kalman filter \citep{Kalman1960}.
+For comparison, we consider a linear-Gaussian state space model, where it is possible to analytically calculate the score vector and observed information matrix using a Kalman filter \citep{Kalman1960}.

-The first order autoregressive model plus noise AR(1) can be written in state space form as: